 - A. All real estate advertising shall be a true and factual representation of the property and real estate services being advertised and the brokerage providing the services and shall not be presented in such a manner that will confuse or mislead the public. - B. Every qualifying broker advertising real property for others for sale, purchase, lease, exchange or rent, including short-term or vacation rentals, or advertising real estate services, shall at a minimum, use in such advertising the trade name and current brokerage office telephone number as registered with the commission.
 Directional signs are exempt from these requirements.
 Additional telephone numbers may be used in such advertising. - C. Associate brokers, when advertising real property for others for sale, purchase, lease, exchange or rent, or when advertising real estate services, shall include in the advertisement the trade name and the current telephone number as registered with the commission of the brokerage with which they are affiliated.
-Effective January 1, 2017, the brokerage trade name and telephone number shall be prominently displayed in a type size not less than thirty-three percent of the type size of the associate broker's name, or in the case of a team of associate brokers, the team name.
+Effective January 1, 2017, the brokerage trade name and telephone number shall be prominently displayed in a type size not less than thirty-three percent of the type size of the associate broker's name, or in the case of a team of associate brokers, the team name. - D. A broker advertising to buy, sell, lease, rent, or exchange real property which the broker owns, partially owns, will own or will partially own shall indicate within such advertising, including signs, that the broker owns or will own the real property.
+Disclosure of such ownership must also be made in the listing contract, purchase agreement, rental agreements, lease agreements, or exchange agreements.
+If an owner-broker engages a third party broker to list the owner-broker's property, the third party broker is not required to make an owner-broker disclosure in advertising and signs, but such disclosure is required in the listing contract, purchase agreement, rental agreement, lease agreement, or exchange agreement.

-- D. A broker advertising to, sell, or exchange real property which the broker owns or partially owns shall indicate within such advertising, including signs, that the broker owns the real property.
-Disclosure of such ownership must also be made in the listing contract, purchase agreement, or exchange agreement.
-If an owner-broker engages a third party broker to list the owner-broker's property, the third party broker is not required to make an owner-broker disclosure in advertising and signs, but such disclosure is required in the listing contract, purchase agreement.
-A broker advertising to rent or lease real property which the broker owns or partially owns is not required to disclose such ownership in advertising and signs, but is required to make such disclosure in rental or lease agreements. - E. When advertising real property owned by a broker and the telephone number of the brokerage is used in the advertisement, the advertisement must also include the trade name of the brokerage as registered with the commission. - F. All advertising must be in compliance with all local, state and federal laws and regulations. - G. These requirements apply to all forms of advertising, including but not limited to print, audio and video recordings, computer presentations, online and electronic media.
+- E. When advertising real property owned by a broker and the telephone number of the brokerage is used in the advertisement, the advertisement must also include the trade name of the brokerage as registered with the commission. - F. All advertising must be in compliance with all local, state and federal laws and regulations. - G. These requirements apply to all forms of advertising, including but not limited to print, audio and video recordings, computer presentations, online and electronic media.
 In the event that disclosure of the brokerage name and telephone number as registered with the commission is not practical in electronic displays of limited information, such as thumbnails, text messages, links and tweets of 200 characters or less, such displays are exempt from the disclosure requirement provided such displays are linked to a display that includes all of the required disclosures.

-[N, 1-1-2000; 16.61.32.8 NMAC - Rn, 16 NMAC 61.32.8, 1-1-2002; A, 1-1-2006; A, 1-1-2007; A, 1-1-2017]
+[N, 1/1/2000; 16.61.32.8 NMAC - Rn, 16 NMAC 61.32.8, 1/1/2002; A, 1/1/2006; A, 1/1/2007; A, 1/1/2017; A, 1/3/2021]